Guide · AI Detection

 Does the processing change how my music sounds?

-The Anti-AI transform is designed to be inaudible.
-The 19.5/19.7 kHz signals are above the audible range for most adults and playback systems.
-The spectral shaping in the fingerprint band is calibrated to be transparent on A/B comparison.
+The processing is designed to be inaudible.
+The ultrasonic layer sits above the audible range for most adults and playback systems.
+The mid-band shaping is calibrated to be transparent on A/B comparison.
 You can preview the result before downloading.

 See your AI detection score in 3 seconds